gradle/gradle/design-docs/play-support.md

 # Milestone 1

-## Developer compiles Java and Scala source for Play application
+## Feature: Developer compiles Java and Scala source for Play application

 Developer uses the standard build lifecycle, such as `gradle assemble` or `gradle build` to compile the Java and Scala source for a Play application.